NoahElzein/postgres-operator/README.md

 Go to AWS and create an EC2 instance with these specifications:
 - Ubuntu 18.04 image
 - m5d.xlarge instance
+- A minimum requirement of 16GB of RAM is required.
+The m5d.xlarge satisfies this requirement and offers around 150GB of SSD storage which should suffice.

 ## Setup Kubernetes on EC2 Instance and make sure it works
 Follow the article referred to above for detailed steps in initializing Kubernetes on your AWS instance.